TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 * Suggest some!

 ##### JS/jQuery Mini-Project:
-Estimated Time: 3-6 hrs
+Estimated Time: 2-4 hrs

 **Sketch Pad**
-* Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with at least a 32x32 grid of square divs.
+* Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with a 16x16 grid of square divs.
 Set up a hover effect so it changes the color of the square when your mouse passes over it, leaving a trail through your grid like a pen would.
 Have a button at the bottom to reset the grid to blank white.
 It may be easier to make borders between grid elements while you're figuring out how to place them.
 * Then try cranking up the granularity of the grid (say, a 128x128 grid of the same total size).
 Hopefully you've utilized a loop to create your grid and this should be a simple matter of changing a few inputs.

 **Student Solutions**